UKHomeOffice/application-container-platform/docs/dev_setup.md

 This guide is aimed at developers that want to start using the platform to host their application.

 ## Initial Setup
-Before you can host your application on the dsp you need to do some initial setup.
+Before you can host your application on the dsp you need to do some initial setup, the major piece will be that you will require access to OpenVPN: [OpenVPN Endpoint](https://authd.notprod.homeoffice.gov.uk).

 The basic steps to start setting up a dev environment are: